Overcrowding, abuse seen at Mexico migrant detention center

 But with Mexico already overwhelmed, Enrique Vidal Olascoaga of Fray Matias warned of possible “hot deportations” — kicking out migrants as soon as they cross, without evaluating whether they have a need for refuge.

-“Migratory flows do not diminish through the art of magic,” Olascoaga said, “and in the short term are only achieved through massive detentions and deportations.”
+“Migratory flows do not diminish through the art of magic,” Vidal Olascoaga said, “and in the short term are only achieved through massive detentions and deportations.”

 Some who passed through Siglo XXI said the experience, while awful, changed nothing regarding their need to flee their homes.